 Backup is undoubtedly important for most people with digital data.
 However, individuals often risk data loss by using dangerous strategies.
 Here, I will show a few false (and dangerous) notions that people often hold for their data backup.

 “External Hard Drives are Enough for Backup”

 While you may be well aware of the possibility of external hard drive breaking down and make backups on multiple external hard drives, but it is certainly not enough.
 Usually, when you make backup on external hard drives or optical discs, you typically store them in your home or in the office.
 But some extreme situations can happen: fire, theft, earthquake, or some magnets that break all the drives.
 It is usually considered much safer to make remote backup along with these external drives.
-To make remote backup, you can either use a simple method such as uploading files to cloud storage websites like Dropbox or OneDrive, or use a more sophisticated approach to make frequent backup easier: use incremental backup software such as Areca Backup or Back In Time along with a backup virtual private server (VPS) such as Backupsy.
+To make remote backup, you can either use a simple method such as uploading files to cloud storage websites like Dropbox or OneDrive, or use a more sophisticated approach to make frequent backup easier: use incremental backup software such as Areca Backup or Back In Time along with a backup virtual private server (VPS) such as Backupsy and Time4VPS.

 “File Synchronization Software is a Reliable Backup Tool”